Estimated reading time: 13 minutes

-Having a summer highway survival kit in the trunk of your vehicle is not just important to have, it’s vital when travelling.
+Having a summer highway survival kit in the trunk of your vehicle is not just essential to have; it’s vital when traveling.

-A few days back there was a chemical spill from a truck that crashed which closed the 400 series highway by Newmarket, Ontario between Hwy 89 and 9 for 11 hours.
+A few days back, a chemical spill from a truck crashed, which closed the 400 series highway by Newmarket, Ontario, between Hwy 89 and 9 for 11 hours.

-Reports of tweets from parents complaining that their kids have not had food or drink to eat were popping up and overall frustrations of the slow chemical spill clean-up.
+Reports of tweets from parents complaining that their kids have not had food or drink to eat popping up, and overall frustrations of the slow chemical spill clean-up.

-A vehicle safety kit or survival kit as I like to call it filled with all the necessities would have been of great importance for this situation.
+A vehicle safety kit, or survival kit as I like to call it, filled with all the necessities, would have been very important for this situation.

-Generally any time I’ve been held up on the highway between Toronto and the Greater Toronto Area all the way up to Windsor and London I plan for a holdup.
+I plan for a holdup whenever I’ve been held up on the highway between Toronto and the Greater Toronto Area up to Windsor and London.

-They do happen and happen often and I’m always ready for the, ‘just in case’.
+They do happen often, and I’m always ready for the ‘just in case’.

-Although concerns are important from motorists stranded on the highway especially medical emergencies motorists need to be responsible when travelling.
+Although concerns are significant from motorists stranded on the highway, especially in medical emergencies, motorists need to be responsible when travelling.

 I like to pack enough for 4 people lasting for 72 hours.